Where to stay · Córdoba

 Mid-range hotels (€€) in Cordoba offer the best balance of style and utility.
 These are often boutique properties where the pool is a design feature.
 You can expect high-quality tiling, comfortable seating, and perhaps a small poolside bar or honesty fridge.
 However, these pools are almost exclusively for cooling off.
 If the hotel is in a converted manor house, the pool will likely be in a central patio, which offers a beautiful, atmospheric setting but can be echoey if other guests are loud.

 Top-end properties (€€€) provide the only real opportunity for larger gardens and more substantial pools.
-There are a handful of converted palaces and luxury estates on the outskirts of the historic centre that maintain private gardens.
+There are a handful of converted palaces and luxury estates on the outskirts of the historic centre that maintain private gardens, with Hospes Palacio del Bailío being a standout example.
 Here, the pools are large enough for short laps and are surrounded by mature trees and grass.
 This is the only bracket where you are likely to find a pool that feels like a resort-style escape from the city streets rather than a small urban amenity.

 Practical tips for booking

 The most common pitfall when booking a pool hotel in Cordoba is the capacity limit.
 Local health and safety regulations often dictate a maximum number of people allowed in the water or on the terrace at one time.
 In smaller boutique hotels, you may be required to book a one-hour time slot at the reception.
 This can be frustrating if you planned to spend the whole afternoon by the water.
-Check the hotel policy on "pool reservations" before you commit.
+Check the hotel policy on "pool reservations" before you commit, and whether there is an extra charge for "Day Pass" access if you are not a resident guest, as some Cordoba rooftops now sell external access.

 Check the sunbed-to-room ratio.
 In the historic centre, it is common for a hotel to have only four or five loungers.
 If you are travelling in July or August, this can lead to competition.
 If lounging is your priority, look for hotels that specifically mention a "solarium" or a large terrace area, which usually indicates more space for seating.